Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

        ```

         > [!NOTE]
-        > When you use readString(), readData(), readBlob() or one of their NonBlocking equivalent, FileHandle position is set right where the reading operation ended.
-To read file again from the beggining, use seek() method on FileHandle object.
+        > When you use readString(), readData(), readBlob(), or one of their NonBlocking equivalents, FileHandle position is set right where the reading operation ended.
+To read the file again from the beginning, use seek() method on FileHandle object.

 ## Manage files and directories